oischinger/ha_vicare/README.md

 ## Links/Credits:
 * [Original feature request in HA community](https://community.home-assistant.io/t/viessmann-component/77873)
 * [PyViCare](https://github.com/somm15/PyViCare) Python API for accessing the ViCare API used by this project
-* [Homeassistant Viessmann integration](https://github.com/geertmeersman/homeassistant) An integration using mqtt.
-The code for the Viessmann cloud communication is taken from that repo

 ## How to set it up: